 Colour

-1. Analysis: In section 3 of my 2021 Applied Optics paper, 2 I discuss the use of principal component analysis (PCA) to analyse the information content contained in an image.
+1. Analysis: In section 3 of my 2021 Applied Optics paper, I discuss the use of Principal Component Analysis (PCA) to analyse the information content contained in an image.
 PCA is a statistical data reduction technique that looks to find combinations of variables that explain decreasing amounts of the variance in a data set.
 PCA can be used to assess what variables contribute to the information content of an image.
-In using PCA I first converted Miller’s uv images to the CIE Lab colour space 8 shown below.
+In using PCA I first converted Miller’s UV images to the CIE Lab colour space shown below.

-[I can’t agree with this at all.
+I can’t agree with this at all.
 The lower series of photos is a different colour from the middle and upper series.
 There must be a reason for that.
 Maybe the film was slightly different, or the lighting voltage during exposure was different, or there was something different about the processing, or some other factor.
-That difference may have made a minor difference to the colour – although the colours are easily distinguished – and it may have also have made a difference to the apparent intensity.
-As McAvoy says, the two aspects, colour and intensity, are orthogonal and therefore unrelated, so it is not possible to say that because the colour difference is minimal, therefore the intensity change is minimal too.
-I think that McAvoy’s own contour plots show that the intensity difference is significant.]
+That difference ‘on the ground’ seems to have made a difference to the colour, and it may have also have made a difference to the apparent intensity.
+As McAvoy says, the two aspects, colour and intensity, are orthogonal and therefore unrelated, but that does not mean that the cause of the colour change could not also have been the cause of the intensity change.
+I think that McAvoy’s own contour plots show that the intensity difference is significant.

 Processing of images